First, collect information about your debts. Start by getting a free credit report.

 Minimum payments are a costly way to pay off your debt.
 The Debt Payoff (Snowball) Calculator shows how much you pay if you don't reduce your monthly payments.

-If you can't afford your minimum payments, then take a serious look at your budget, or try to work out a debt settlement or bankruptcy solution.
+If you can't afford your minimum payments, then take a serious look at your budget, or try to work out a debt relief program.